tryhackmeltd/docs.tryhackme.com/docs/room-creation/getting-started.md

 ## Guidance/stipulations for creating rooms
 - Any brute force actions should take five minutes or less
-  - Timing-attacks should have a long enough delay to be noticeable -If non-standard tools are being used, consider mentioning them in hints
+- Timing attacks should have a long enough delay to be noticeable
+- If non-standard tools are being used, consider mentioning them in hints

 ### Questions
 - 15 questions max unless you have a very lengthy walkthrough AND have explicit approval from the admin team - Avoids excessively point-heavy rooms
 ### Room Avatar
-- Avatars should have a transparent background
-- Implemented for dark theme purposes
+- Avatars should have a transparent background, for dark theme purposes
 - Appropriate avatars should be added to all rooms which are to be made public, the avatar should be related to the room's concepts or theme and should be site appropriate
 ### Difficulty Level
 Clarity depends on the level of difficulty